When you start getting overwhelmed by staff requests in your org, that’s a clue that it’s time for a new process.

 But now it’s time to translate those notes into a living, breathing workflow.
 The first step?
 Coming up with a defining framework.

 What’s your process framework?

-Google the definition of framework and this is what you get: “a basic structure underlying a system, concept, or text.”
+According to Google, a framework is “a basic structure underlying a system, concept, or text.”
 The structure piece is what we’re after.

 Once you’ve picked a process to hone in on, jump to the end – the point where a request has been delivered and everything is done.

-Step 4: Incorporate feedback loops
+4. Incorporate feedback loops

 - The beginning of a process , when you need to confirm or document your deliverables

 - The end, when you confirm that what you’ve given them works

 - Any points where things tend to change unexpectedly

 - Any points where you’re bound to reach a fork & need direction